imperfectlink/PowerProps/docs/source/interface.rst

 ----
 Clicking the New button will create a new custom property on your object and immediately invoke the Edit Property dialogue which will allow you to set a type, give it a name, a default value and a range in which to operate in.

+|

 You can set soft limits to corral values within a certain range while still allowing the user to manually type in more extreme values.
 You may also want to set stepping and precision control and write a short description to help the user understand how to use the property.
 The checkbox at the bottom will allow you to do this to all selected objects at once.
+Shift-clicking the New button will have this option pre-enabled.

 |